HyunjungWang/Thesis/README.md

 Use map_names_GSEA_target and run_gsea functions to perform GSEA.

 ### Visualization:
 The GRN Visualization tool allows users to explore the alternative splicing-aware GRNs through a web browser.
+This tool is implemented using HTML and JavaScript, leveraging the Cytoscape.js library for network visualization.

 To use the visualization tool:
 1. Ensure the GRN.html file and the visualization CSV files are in the visualization/ folder.
 2. Open a command prompt, navigate to the visualization/ folder, start a local Python HTTP server:
   ```